JSamson01/joshua_Notes_assignment/README.md

 c)	Displays all the words in a RecyclerView in MainActivity.

-d)	Opens a second activity when the user taps the + button.
+d)	Opens a second activity when the user taps the "+" button.
 When the user enters a word, adds the word to the database and the list.

-The app is no-frills, but sufficiently complex that you can use it as a template to build upon

 **SAMPLE PREVIEW OF WORK DONE:**